AstrumU/graphql-authz/README.md

 import { UnauthorizedError } from '@graphql-authz/core';

 const SomeRule = postExecRule({
-  error: new UnauthorizedError("User is not authenticated") })(() => {/* rule body */});
+  error: 'User is not authenticated'
+})(() => {/* rule body */});
 ```